deployphp/deployer/docs/getting-started.md

 dep deploy --start-from deploy:migrate
 ```

-After our first successful deployment, we can find next structure on our server:
+After our first successful deployment, we can find the following directory structure on our server:

 ```
 ~/example                      // The deploy_path.